Quantitative Reducibility of $C^k$ Quasi-Periodic Cocycles: Introduction

 \begin{Remark} The definition of (global) strong ballistic transport is too lengthy, so we prefer to put it in Section 4 rather than here.
 This theorem compensates for the work of Ge and Kachkovskiy \cite{ge2023ballistic} by providing the precise requirement of $k$ for a $C^k$ quasi-periodic Schr\"{o}dinger family to be reducible. \end{Remark}

 Indeed, there is a qualitative connection between spectral type and transport properties, which can be understood through the RAGE theorem \cite{MR3681983}.
 However quantitative results also illustrate the connection between them.
 For example, except for purely absolutely continuous spectra, we generally don't expect to observe ballistic transport phenomena.
 In particular, it has been proven in \cite{simon1990absence} that point spectra cannot support any ballistic motion.
 However, when the operator is restricted to a subspace that supports purely absolutely continuous spectrum, we can still expect to observe ballistic transport phenomena.
 And the works of Guarneri, Combes and Last \cite{combes1993connections} \cite{last1996quantum} have also made contributions to the connection.
 In particular, the Guarneri-Combes-Last theorem \cite{last1996quantum} quantitatively provides insights into transport phenomena in one-dimensional systems with absolutely continuous spectrum.
-In subsequent studies, J. Asch and A. Knauf \cite{asch1997motion}, as well as D. Damanik \cite{damanik2015quantum}, demonstrated the occurrence of strong ballistic transport in periodic continuous Schrödinger operators, which are widely known to have absolutely continuous spectra.
+In subsequent studies, Asch and Knauf \cite{asch1997motion}, as well as Damanik \cite{damanik2015quantum}, demonstrated the occurrence of strong ballistic transport in periodic continuous Schrödinger operators, which are widely known to have absolutely continuous spectra.
 Later, Zhang and Zhao \cite{Zhao2017Ballistic} explicitly established a connection between the values of transport exponents and absolutely continuous spectra in the setting of discrete single-frequency quasi-periodic operators.
-More recently, Giorgio's research \cite{2021Ballistic} discovered strong ballistic transport in a class of continuum limit-periodic operators known to possess absolutely continuous spectra.
+More recently, based on the results and techniques in the discrete setting of Fillman \cite{fillman2017ballistic}, Giorgio's research \cite{2021Ballistic} discovered strong ballistic transport in a class of continuum limit-periodic operators known to possess absolutely continuous spectra.

 Let us now state our spectral structure result.
 First, recall that

 \begin{Definition}\cite{cai2021polynomial} Let $\nu > 0$, a closed set $\mathfrak{B} \subset \R$ is called $\nu$-homogeneous if

 \end{Definition}